"""Representation of an IHM mmCIF file as a set of Python classes.

 details = property(lambda self: self.asym.details)

-class AsymUnitSegment(object):
+class AsymUnitSegment:

 """An aligned part of an asymmetric unit.